 To accomplish that, most public universities offer broader admission criteria than private universities.
 Typically, this results in large enrollments, as well as multiple schools and departments within a single university.
 With so many programs on campus, they may put support into building an excellent reputation in a few areas, rather than many.
 For example, several programs may have a distinguished graduate school ranking, while others are not as highly thought of.
 In addition, some of their graduate and research programs may be small but top-notch.

 In contrast, the average private research university is less than half the size of a public university.
 They tend to be more selective in their offerings, preferring to strive for high quality rather than enrolling large numbers of students.
-Often, 50 percent or more of their student population consists of graduate and professional students, and they graduate one third of the Ph.D.'s in the U.S.
+Often, 50% or more of their student population consists of graduate and professional students, and they graduate 1/3 of the Ph.D.'s in the U.S.

 If you have a thorough knowledge of your field, you may already know which schools are best suited for you.
-Certainly, your expertise of your subject will help you to judge which schools are suitable.
+Your expertise of your subject will also help you to judge which schools are preferable.